64th Golden Globe Awards: Isaiah Washington press conference controversy

-At the winners press conference referencing a scandal over alleged remarks to costar of Grey's Anatomy T.R.
-Knight, Washington said "No I did not call him a faggot" as executive producer Shonda Rhimes and other cast members looked on.
-Katherine Heigl would condemn Washington for his remarks and this would lead to Washington's eventual exit from the show as the atmosphere on set was not good.
+At the winners' press conference following the awards ceremony, Isaiah Washington addressed the scandal involving alleged homophobic remarks towards Grey's Anatomy co-star T. R. Knight, stating, "No, I did not call him a faggot", while executive producer Shonda Rhimes and other cast members looked on.
+Katherine Heigl publicly condemned Washington for his remarks, intensifying tensions on set and contributing to a strained atmosphere.
+This eventually led to Washington's exit from the show, as the on-set environment became untenable.